 But insurance doesn’t cover situations say if you were fired, or made redundant due to your employer going bust.
 So you need to draw up a savings plan for emergencies, which includes mortgage repayment.
-If you don’t know how much you’re paying for your mortgage right now, you need to check on the figure pronto; ideally, you should save enough to cover the mortgage loan for six months without income, whether through your CPF (by way of voluntary top-ups), or in cash.
+If you as a first time homeowner don’t know how much you’re paying for your mortgage right now, you need to check on the figure pronto; ideally, you should save enough to cover the mortgage loan for six months without income, whether through your CPF (by way of voluntary top-ups), or in cash.

 #2: You decide there’s really no need to save or invest in anything else

 Considering most mortgage loans come up to a four-digit figure every month, you might decide there just isn’t room for any more saving or investing.
 Sometimes that’s literally true; but even if it isn’t, it’s sure tempting to just decide: “You know what?
 This $1.8 million condo is the retirement plan, and the rest of my monthly pay cheque is going into my Amazon fund!”